Our Team

 Amy has also volunteered in wildlife rehabilitation shelters and native plant nurseries.
 She has special interests in bird life, grassland flora and fauna, arboreal mammals, and terrestrial macroinvertebrates.
 At TREC, Amy assists with leading in the delivery of restoration crew projects, and is learning new skills to assist the consulting team in aspects of their work.

-Tash Perez
+Tash Pérez

-Restoration Ecologist & Junior GIS Officer
+Team Leader, Restoration Ecologist & GIS Coordinator

 E - tash.perez@treclandservices.com